jgubman/videojs-theater-mode/README.md

 ## Usage

 To include videojs-theater-mode on your website or web application, use any of the following methods.
-After including the script, have the player listen for the 'theaterMode' trigger and respond to the theaterModeIsOn: true/false object any way you'd like.
+After pushing the button, the options.className will be toggled on whatever DOM element you defined in options.elementToToggle.
+Also, the player will fire the 'theaterMode' trigger and you can respond to the theaterModeIsOn: true/false object any way you'd like.

 ### `<script>` Tag